 BOOK REVIEW: Daniele Ganser, a Swiss energy economist, wrote one of the most intriguing books concerning German oil imports and their future outlook.
 The book certainly lends itself to explore German energy markets in more depth.
-I must say that Daniele has very thoroughly researched current oil and gas use in Europe.
-The book goes beyond common knowledge and facts, and what most of us in the energy industry already know is that Daniel has a considerable amount of expertise in studying the impact of oil production on the Swiss and German energy markets.
-I argued on similar lines in a previous article on peak oil.
+Daniele has thoroughly researched current oil and gas use in Europe.
+The book goes beyond common knowledge and facts, and what most of us in the energy industry already know is that Daniel has a considerable amount of expertise in studying the impact of oil production on the Swiss and German energy market.